 Optimized your website for mobile is a simple way to instantly gain an advantage.

 If you’re heading toward placing marketing, blogging and social media content on your website, you have most likely been seeing increased mobile traffic.

 According to different surveys done by various sites that 56% of social media usage is through smartphones.

 10) Google’s Recommendation:

-Google recommends Responsive Web Design (RWD) is the best way to target smartphone users, and also favors mobile-optimized sites when producing results for search performed on a mobile device.
+Google recommends Responsive Web Design (RWD) is the best way to target smartphone users, and also favours mobile-optimized sites when producing results for searches performed on a mobile device.

 From an SEO perspective, a single website is the best option.

 Separate mobile websites have their own code and URL.
 Whereas, responsive websites use only one set of pages and files and one URL.